 This course is one of two introductory general biology courses.
 Topics include the origin of life, the cellular level of organization, the chemical/physical basis of life, genetics, and the molecular biology of gene expression.
-1 c.u.

-BIO 115 SELECTED TOPICS IN BIOLOGY\
+BIO 115 SELECTED TOPICS IN BIOLOGY